|

 freely available to anyone.
 For more information, see the

-website to listen to a few audio clips from the project.
-(That
+to listen to a few audio clips from the project.
+(That page

 The project included and acknowledged the contributions of